juxor/afaq/markdown/secI5.md

 interpersonal empathy and self-interest, create a society that encouraged individuality and respect for minorities.

 Therefore, a commune's participatory nature is the opposite of statism.
-April Carter agrees, stating that _"commitment to direct democracy or anarchy in the socio-political sphere is incompatible with political authority"_ and that the _"only authority that can exist in a direct democracy is the collective 'authority' vested in the body politic . . . it is doubtful if authority can be created by a group of equals who reach decisions be a process of mutual persuasion."_ [**Authority and Democracy**, p.
+April Carter agrees, stating that _"commitment to direct democracy or anarchy in the socio-political sphere is incompatible with political authority"_ and that the _"only authority that can exist in a direct democracy is the collective 'authority' vested in the body politic . . . it is doubtful if authority can be created by a group of equals who reach decisions by a process of mutual persuasion."_ [**Authority and Democracy**, p.
 69 and p.
 380] Which echoes, we must note, Proudhon's comment that _"the true meaning of the word 'democracy'"_ was the _"dismissal of government."_ [**No Gods, No Masters**,